-To recognize some of the hardest-working volunteers in the organization, plus one company, who have made recent, tangible results in the mission to promote, enable and expand eAgriculture.
+Annual awards that recognize some of the hardest-working volunteers in the organization, plus one company, who have made recent, tangible results in the mission to promote and enable the transition to digital agriculture.

 Each of the council chairs is given the opportunity to identify a person on their council who within the past year has demonstrated outstanding work toward the goal of making real, tangible progress in terms of connections in the industry.
 Council leadership does not have to make an award if there is no candidate to recognize in a particular year.
 The awards are presented each year during the annual conference; they are presented within council sessions and highlighted during a general session.

 In addition to the above awards, the Operational Management Board recognizes one company to receive the award.
 Each council chair and vice chair are asked to nominate companies in early fall; the board then discussed and votes on a winner in advance of the annual conference.